-- Awareness raising on important EU-related business subjects, such as the Internal Market and European law issues (in particular regarding business and contract law), and on other European initiatives in support of entrepreneurs and SMEs, such as the Enterprise Europe Network, the European clusters, SOLVIT, Your Europe portal, Access2Markets portal, etc. - Awareness raising on relevant national, regional and local business support schemes and initiatives (if any) - Signposting the entrepreneurs to the closest local Enterprise Europe Network contact point in case the NE or the HE needs further assistance regarding access to finance, access to markets, registration of IP rights, advice on sustainable or digital solutions, technology uptake, etc.
+- Promotion of the EYE alumni network - Awareness raising on important EU-related business subjects, such as the Single Market and European law issues (in particular regarding business and contract law), and on other European initiatives in support of entrepreneurs and SMEs, such as the Enterprise Europe Network, the European clusters, SOLVIT, Your Europe portal, Access2Markets portal, etc. - Especially to Ukrainian participants Awareness raising on special activities supporting Ukrainian businesses, such as the Enterprise Europe Network Supply Chain Resilience platform, The EU Clusters Support Ukraine Forum, the EU-Ukraine Solidarity Lanes Business Matchmaking Platform, the European Innovation Council specific funding instrument for Ukrainian start-ups, etc.29 - Awareness raising on relevant national, regional and local business support schemes and initiatives, including specific support to Ukrainian businesses (if any). - Signposting to the closest local Enterprise Europe Network contact point in case the NE or the HE needs further assistance regarding access to finance, access to markets, registration of IP rights, advice on sustainable or digital solutions, technology uptake, etc.